Hello and welcome to Innellan Golf Club

 Our course is very compact and has some areas where holes are in close proximity.
 It is therefore important to be aware there are a few key holes where you need to take extra care and you may even need to wait for others to play.
 You will soon get used to these spots on the course; it just pays to be mindful of other golfers.
 Locals sometimes walk on the course and are not as aware of the dangers as golfers are, so watch out for walkers as well.
 It is important also that you read and take heed of all signage on the course.

 1st.
 There may be players "putting out" on the 9th green which is adjacent to the 1st tee box.
 Please allow them to finish playing their hole before teeing off.
 Players may well be playing on the 9th fairway.
 Please check before you drive and shout ‘fore’ if your ball goes down the 9th when someone is playing up that fairway.
+If playing from the medal tee players must use the viewing steps to check that it is safe to drive.

 Be aware that the first green is often out of sight for the second shot and you may need to wait for the green to be cleared prior to playing.
 Wait till you hear the bell rung before playing.
 Please ring the bell on the second tee to let players behind know that the green is clear.